Josefinekihlstrom/LauraDay/README.md

 be to make the Author field already filled in.
 This would make it easier for the logged in superuser not to have to fill in that field manually everytime.
 A similar thing would be to also add this feature for when a regular is logged in and wants to add a comment on a post.
-- Make it possible for superusers to delete comments.
-Right now it's only available in the admin panel of the page, but it would be nice to implement this with a similar layout and action as when deleting a blog post.
 - Make it possible to upload images to blog posts.
 Simply just to make the blog posts a bit more fun to read.